github/maintainermonth/content/events/2024-05-03-open-source-fri.md

 linkUrl: 'https://www.twitch.tv/github'
 ---

-Join GitHub every Friday for Open Source Friday: a weekly celebration of open source projects, brought to you by the folks building them.
+Join GitHub for Open Source Friday: a weekly celebration of open source projects, brought to you by the folks building them.
 On May 3rd, maintainer [Mike McQuaid](https://mikemcquaid.com/) will be talking about with Kedasha Kerr and Andrea Griffiths about his work on [Homebrew](https://brew.sh/), "The Missing Package Manager for macOS (or Linux)" [Sign up on Meetup](https://www.meetup.com/github/) for a reminder, and tune in on [Twitch](https://www.twitch.tv/github).